ACMCMC/silverspeak/docs/source/normalization_strategies.rst

 3. **Local Context Strategy**:

-   This strategy uses a sliding window approach to normalize text based on local context.
-For each character, it evaluates possible replacements by comparing their properties (e.g., script, block, category) with those of surrounding characters in the window.
-The replacement that best matches the context is selected.
-If multiple replacements have the same score, a warning is logged, and the first one is chosen.
+   This strategy uses an advanced sliding window approach to normalize text based on sophisticated local context analysis.
+For each character, it evaluates possible replacements by analyzing their Unicode properties (script, block, plane, category, bidirectional, east_asian_width) and comparing them with the properties of surrounding characters in the context window.
+The strategy uses a weighted scoring system where Unicode block has the highest importance, followed by plane and script.
+This ensures that replacement characters not only look similar but also have compatible Unicode properties that maintain visual and semantic coherence with their context.

    .. code-block:: python

       from silverspeak.homoglyphs.normalization import apply_local_context_strategy

-      normalized_text = apply_local_context_strategy(text="example text", normalization_map={})
+      normalized_text = apply_local_context_strategy(
+          text="example text",
+          normalization_map={},
+          N=10  # Context window size
+      )
       print(normalized_text)

 4. **Tokenizer Strategy**: